|Last Quarterly Update:||2/13/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry manufacture large appliances such as stoves, ovens, refrigerators, and washers and dryers, and small appliances including vacuum cleaners, fans, humidifiers, and dehumidifiers, and toaster ovens.
-Major companies include US-based GE and Whirlpool (owner of the Maytag brand, among others), and Electrolux AB (Sweden), BSH Bosch (Germany), LG Electronics (South Korea), and Haier (China).
+Companies in this industry manufacture large appliances, such as stoves, ovens, refrigerators, and washers and dryers, as well as small appliances, including vacuum cleaners, fans, humidifiers and dehumidifiers, and toaster ovens.
+Major companies include US-based Whirlpool, along with BSH Bosch (Germany), Electrolux (Sweden), Haier and Haier-owned GE Appliances (China), and LG Electronics (South Korea).

-Imports, primarily from Mexico and China, are a major source of competition for US household appliance manufacturers, accounting for about ...
+Imports, primarily from China and Mexico, are a major source of competition for US household appliance manufacturers, accounting for about 60% of the US market.
+US exports of household appliances, which account for about 20% of production, go mainly to Canada and Mexico.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options